 Estimate the number and type of families that will benefit from the proposed activities Targeted to help 100 low to moderate Pittsburg seniors 62 and over.
-Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05C Legal Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description Pittsburg Senior Center: 300 Presidio Lane, Pittsburg, CA 94565 Planned Activities CCSLS has been providing free legal services and education to Contra Costa seniors for more than thirty years.
+Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05C Legal Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description Pittsburg Senior Center: 300 Presidio Lane, Pittsburg, CA 94565 Planned Activities CCSLS has been providing free legal services and education to Contra Costa seniors from more than thirty years.
 It is the only non-profit agency that provides legal services exclusively to those 60 and over.
 They assist in the areas of consumer law, housing, public benefits, income maintenance, and elder abuse.
 The extent of legal services provided ranges from advice over the telephone to representation in court.
-Because of their experience working with seniors, they are uniquely adapted to address and respond to the seniors' legal needs.
+Because of their experience working with seniors, they are uniquely adapted to address and respont to the seniors' legal needs.
 They staff and supervise a 'Consult an Attorney' clinic twice a month at the Pittsburg Senior Center where they provide clients advice and information about legal matters.
 In addition, they work with residents of senior housing, including Stoneman Village, and provide seminars and outreach.
-They also meet with numerous Pittsburg residents in its Concord office, both in person and by telephone to provide more in-depth services.
+They also meet with numerous Pittsburg residents in it Concord office, both in person and by telephone to provide more in-depth services.
 For example, it has represented tenants, provided assistance with restraining orders, and counseled Pittsburg residents about debtor's rights.
-Finally, Pittsburg residents may also access assistance at court by our Senior Self-Help Clinic, established and supervised by CCSLS.
-Project Name 2018-2019 STAND!
-For Families Free of Violence - Emergency Shelter
+Finally, Pittsburg residents may als access assistance at court by our Senior Self-Help Clinic, established and supervised by CCSLS.

-11 Target Area City of Pittsburg Goals Supported H-1: Permanent Housing for Homeless Needs Addressed Homeless Prevention Funding CDBG: \$10,000 Description STAND!
+10 Project Name 2019-2020 STAND!
+For Families Free of Violence - Emergency Shelter Target Area City of Pittsburg Goals Supported H-1: Shelter for Homeless Population Needs Addressed Homeless Prevention Funding CDBG: \$10,000 Description STAND!
 Emergency Shelter can accommodate up to 24 women and their children fleeing life-threatening violent relationships at no cost for up to 3 months.
 As part of a continuum of care at STAND!, the Shelter provides clients with access to comprehensive supportive services, including food, clothing, social and legal advocacy, vocational assistance, child care, housing referrals, and evidence-based counseling transitioning clients toward independence.
+Target Date 6/30/2020 Estimate the number STAND! will assist at least 12 Pittsburg residents during the program year. and type of families that will benefit from the proposed Performance Measures: Objective - Creating a Suitable Living Environment activities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05G Battered and Abused Spouses HUD National Objective - LMC HUD Accomplishment Type - Persons (General)

-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities STAND! will assist at least 12 Pittsburg residents during the program year.
-Location Description STAND!'s Rollie Mullen Center (RMC), the site of our Emergency Shelter, is in a confidential location in Contra Costa County, CA. STAND! operates a domestic violence shelter that protects victims from persistent and dangerous abusers.
+Location Description STAND!'s Rollie Mullen Center (RMC), the site of the Emergency Shelter, is in a confidential location in Contra Costa County, CA. STAND! operates a domestic violence shelter that protects victims from persistent and dangerous abusers.
 STAND! must keep its shelter's location strictly confidential in accordance with state law (California Health and Safety Code section 124250) and federal law (Violence Against Women Act section 3.22) in the interest of the safety of our clients and staff.